Look at this Candy Cane Ice Cream with Chocolate Chunks, folks!

 Day 6: Monkey Bread (Gluten Free, Grain Free, Dairy Free, Paleo-ish) at Paleo Parents

 I keep a couple cans of full-fat coconut milk in the refrigerator at all times so I’m ready to make dairy-free ice cream at the drop of a hat.
 No kidding.
-When the urge for dairy-free ice cream hits, one doesn’t want to have to wait 24 hours to satisfy that urge.
+When the urge for dairy-free ice cream hits, one doesn’t want to have to wait 12 hours (or more) to satisfy that urge.
 Now I just need to pick up some candy canes, which is quite easy to do this time of year.

 I think this Candy Cane Ice Cream would be a sweet and refreshing dessert to take to our family’s Christmas Eve celebration at Mom and Dad’s, but I’m thinking I might have to do a test run before then.
 Perhaps for our holiday support group meeting on Tuesday?